IrisChase/IVD/README.md

         set: element1 = 200; //error because it doesn't know what to do }

-Wouldn't it be nice if you could get IVD to figure out what `otherElement.height` needs to be in order for `element1.width` to equal 200?
+Wouldn't it be nice if you could get IVD to figure out what `other-element.height` needs to be in order for `element1.width` to equal 200?

     #element1
     {
-        width: [otherElement.height] * 2; //Declare which value in the expression is weak }
+        width: [other-element.height] * 2; //Declare which value in the expression is weak }

     #element2
     {
     state I-want-to-set-something:
-        set: element1 = 200; //Works, because now it knows to solve for otherElement.height
+        set: element1 = 200; //Works, because now it knows to solve for other-element.height
     }

-What happens in the above is that the expression in `element1.width` is solved for `otherElement.height`, and the result is backpropogated to `otherElement.height` (Which may be defined as a variable or an expression with a weak value, it can be turtles all the way down).
+What happens in the above is that the expression in `element1.width` is solved for `other-element.height`, and the result is backpropogated to `other-element.height` (Which may be defined as a variable or an expression with a weak value, it can be turtles all the way down).
 Once that is updated, the expression in `element1.width` is reevaluated.

-It's important to think of this as more of a suggestion than an absolute order. `otherElement.height` might have a min/max constraint which rounds off the value being propogated, and then THAT value is what is observed when `element1.width` is reevaluated.
+It's important to think of this as more of a suggestion than an absolute order. `other-element.height` might have a min/max constraint which rounds off the value being propogated, and then THAT value is what is observed when `element1.width` is reevaluated.
 Nothing is ever left in an inconsistent state.

+Integers declared by a model can be back-propogated to as well:

+    #element1 -> my-model
+    {
+        width: [model.a-val] * 2;
+    }

 Everything always obeys the constraints as defined, but you also have the power to update the observed values arbitrarily, giving you the best of both worlds.